 In that moment I was no longer an empowered cisgender woman; I was the black woman who’d overreacted.

-The next day plastered in virtual worlds and social media platforms were images of me, hashtag ‘angryblackbae’ with comment after comment on black female drama, a few on elderly abuse and even fewer on racism.
+The next day plastered in virtual worlds and social media platforms were images of me, hashtag ‘angryblackbae’ with comment after comment on black female drama, a few on elderly abuse and scattered remarks on racism.

 What I’d once doubted had become a constant in central vision; a daily recognised in the stares and whispers of others.
 My ‘angryblackbae’ persona living on past the life of my lover.

 What next?
-I’d lost him.
+I’d lost her.
 How was I to move forward?
 By engaging in an online cold war?
 Ignoring, accepting and/or ruminating?
-Whatever the case, I could no longer deny it… I finally understand racism, in true black and white.
+Whatever the case, I could no longer deny it… I finally understand, in true black and white.